peferso/string_to_pdf_app/README.md

 # generate .exe

-Clone this repo, cd to the script folder and run:
+Clone this repo, cd to the script folder and run (requires pyinstaller):

 ```sh
 python -m PyInstaller --onefile string_to_pdf.py